KEMO-TV: History

-News 50 adopted the slogan, "We do it twice, every night," upon expanding its weeknight news reports to 7:30 and 10:30 p.m.
-The "North Bay News" was a very popular look at regional stories that the TV stations in the central San Francisco Bay Area rarely covered; KFTY News also shared video tape of local news stories with other TV stations.
+KFTY's newscasts adopted the slogan, "We do it twice, every night," upon expanding its weeknight news reports to 7:30 and 10:30 p.m.
+The North Bay News was a very popular look at regional stories that the TV stations in the central San Francisco Bay Area rarely covered; KFTY also shared video tape of local news stories with other TV stations.

-The third incarnation of KFTY took hold in the mid-1990s, when KFTY was sold to the television arm of Clear Channel Communications (now iHeartMedia); that company, after being bought out by private equity firms, announced the sale of KFTY and its other television stations on November 16, 2006.
+The third incarnation of KFTY took hold in the mid-1990s, when KFTY was sold to the Ackerley Group in 1996 and then to the television arm of Clear Channel Communications (now iHeartMedia) in 2002; that company, after being bought out by private equity firms, announced the sale of KFTY and its other television stations on November 16, 2006.
 On January 26, 2007, weeks after Clear Channel announced plans to sell its stations, station manager John Burgess was ordered to shut down the news department, much to the disappointment of viewers in Sonoma, Marin, Napa, and Mendocino counties.
 Some of the reporters went to other TV stations, some retired, and some moved into other careers.
-Anchor Ed Beebout is now a communications professor at Sonoma State University, and reporter Curtiss Kim is now a co-anchor of the KSRO morning news in Santa Rosa.
+Anchor Ed Beebout is now a communications professor at Sonoma State University, and reporter Curtiss Kim is now a news anchor at KSRO (1350 AM) in Santa Rosa.

 On April 20, 2007, Clear Channel entered into an agreement to sell its entire television station group to Providence Equity Partners' Newport Television.
-Providence initially announced that it would not keep KFTY or its Bellingham, Washington sister station KVOS-TV; instead, those stations were to be turned over to LK Station Group.
+Providence initially announced that it would not keep KFTY or sister station KVOS-TV in Bellingham, Washington; instead, those stations were to be turned over to LK Station Group.

-Because LK could not obtain financing for the purchase, KFTY was instead sold to High Plains Broadcasting (Providence could not keep KFTY because it holds a 19 percent ownership stake in Univision Communications, which already owns two stations in the Bay Area market, KDTV-DT channel 14 and KFSF-DT channel 66).
+Because LK could not obtain financing for the purchase, KFTY was instead sold to High Plains Broadcasting (Providence could not keep KFTY because it held a 19 percent ownership stake in Univision Communications, which already owns two stations in the Bay Area market, KDTV-DT channel 14 and KFSF-DT channel 66).
 Newport Television began managing KFTY through a joint sales agreement (JSA), though High Plains controlled KFTY's programming.